exakat/php-dictionary/dictionary/$php_errormsg.ini.rst

 In general, ``error_get_last()`` should be used instead of ``$php_errormsg``, although this function returns an array, not a string.

-This feature was removed in PHP 8.0.
+This feature was removed in version 8.0.

 .. code-block:: php